In our me-focused world, it’s not uncommon to have ungrateful children. This is how we’ve gotten them and what we can do to teach contentment.

 Each one of my 4 children was grasping something and shoving it in my face, making demands.
 I’d love to tell you that I kept my cool, but I try to make it a habit to tell the truth around here.
 Sigh.
 I made it through bags of candy, marshmallows, and coke, but this was simply too much.

 As I have a habit of doing, I pondered the event as we drove home.
 (There was plenty of silence because said children were too scared to talk again.)
 I can’t even remember what I said in the store.
 Maybe it was some threat to take away their first-born child or shut them in a tower until they were 20.
 No, wait, that’s a movie. (ha)

 Seriously, it didn’t even matter what I said in there.
 I felt like I had been slapped in the face.
 This issue of teaching my kids to be content and not to ask for every.single.thing in the store was a lot harder than it looked.
 Surely I was a good mom.
 Surely I had done some things right in regards to teaching on this topic.
-But it wasn’t enough to keep them from asking.
+But it wasn’t enough to keep them from acting like ungrateful children asking for everything in sight.
 Which brought me back to the question at hand.